opencaching/opencaching-pl/docs/DbUpdate.md

 IMPORTANT: You can output diangostic information from your update by "echo", "print", "printf" etc. This information will by shown when running updates manually.
-As the UpdateController is PUBLIC [why?](https://github.com/opencaching/opencaching-pl/pull/1923), you MUST NOT output any sensitive data.
+As the update views are PUBLIC [why?](https://github.com/opencaching/opencaching-pl/pull/1923), you MUST NOT output any sensitive data.